Skip to content

 Emergency Changes

 Emergency changes bypass the standard CAB review process but are not exempt from governance.
 Every emergency change must have a post-implementation review within 48 hours.
-If emergencies become frequent, it signals a systemic problem with testing, architecture, or release planning that the CTA must address.
+If emergencies become frequent, that signals a systemic problem with testing, architecture, or release planning.

 RACI Matrix

-A RACI matrix clarifies who does what for key governance activities.
+A RACI matrix clarifies roles and responsibilities across key governance activities.

 Salesforce Governance RACI